 So, there’s really nothing new about Pitch objects that you didn’t already know from learning about Notes.
 So why the two different objects?
 It turns out, they are so similar because actually every Note object has a Pitch object inside it (like the monster in Alien but more benign).
 Everything that we did with the note.Note object, we could do with the note.Note.pitch object instead:

 So far, it looks like Pitch objects can do everything Note objects can do and more.
 So why do we need Note objects?
-It’s because they also have Duration attributes[*], as we’ll see in the next section.
+It’s because they also have Duration attributes, as we’ll see in the next section.
 Without a Duration attribute, you cannot put an object into a Measure or show it on your screen.

 For a Note to occupy musical space, it has to last a certain amount of time.
 We call that time the Note‘s Duration.
 Duration objects are ubiquitous in music21.
 Nearly all objects have, or can have, a Duration.
 A Duration object can represent just about any time span.